-Regular 401k: Undeniable Math it’s Better Than The Roth
+Regular 401k & IRA: The Undeniable Math To Avoid The Roth

 Retirement planning does not come easy for most people and there are a plethora of choices to make in the process.
 If you have ever asked, “Should I do a Roth or traditional 401k,” this article is for you.

 This article is not about discussing whether you should pick an Individual Retirement Account (IRA) versus a 401(k).
 Instead, it’s about whether you should pick the Roth or traditional style of either account type.

 The obvious question is “Which account style leads to more money?”
 And the answer we will prove herein is that it’s the traditional 401k or standard IRA, and not the Roth account style, contrary to popular opinion and finance gurus.